buddyup/buddyup/doc/deploying.rst

 Replacing "BLUE" with the correct color.
 Next create the database tables::

     $ heroku run init

+(This will run the 'init' task in the Procfile, which is currently just "python ./scripts/create-database.py")

 To drop and recreate the tables, run::